emsejournal/openscience/registered-reports.md

 * Reduce/eliminate under-powered, selectively reported, researcher-biased studies.

 ## 2 stage review
-* (MSR 2020) Phase 1: Introduction, Methods (including proposed analyses), and Pilot Data (where applicable)
+* (MSR 2020) Phase 1: Introduction, Methods (including proposed analyses), and Pilot Data (where applicable).
+In Principle Acceptance.
 * (EMSE) Phase 2: full study, after data collection and analysis.
 Results may be negative!

 Publication happens if protocol adhered to.
 Additional exploratory analyses may be conducted, if they are justified.
-Any deviation from the protocol must be justified and logged in detail to ensure replicability
+Any deviation from the protocol must be justified and logged in detail to ensure replicability.
+EMSE J. Editors reserve the right to tighten eligibility criteria if necessary.

 ## Phase 1 Criteria
 * Importance of the research question(s).